 Whither Amadeus?
+Hither Amadeus!

 There have been rumors of a 4k Ultra HD release of Amadeus for several years now.
 It's been said to be coming from Warner Bros and Criterion at different times.
 I even fell for one of those shady Twitter accounts that announced it as if they had real insider information, before I found they were just posting best guesses are scoops for clicks.
 I still feel a little bad for perpetuating it by posting the artwork they created on a forum and sharing a link to the fake news.
 I guess you could say that this post is my penance for that.
 What can I say?
 I was naive!
 But that naughty account has since vanished, and we're just left with the false hope.
 As far as I know, there's no further reason to expect an Amadeus 4k outside of the "it's always possible" realm.
 I mean, it is a high-profile Academy Award winning "Best Picture," and there have been rumors of a restoration possibly being "in the works."
 But nothing's been legitimately announced.

-Update and Error Correction 7/3/23: First of all, a huge thanks to Kevin and Chris in the comments for helping me set this screw-up straight.
+Update and Error Correction 6/8/23 - 7/3/23: First of all, a huge thanks to Kevin and Chris in the comments for helping me set this screw-up straight.
 Your instincts were completely correct!
 To be clear, the 2009 DVD is the theatrical cut, not the director's cut (which is a good thing, because it means fans can still access the TC without tracking out the long OOP disc from the 90s).
-If you're wondering how I got it wrong with all the discs sitting right here at my desk...
-I don't want to say, it's too embarrassing, so we'll just leave it at that.
+And the good news for everyone is that, in the business of sorting my mistake out, I got my hands on a 1997 DVD, so we've wound up with more thorough coverage as a bonus.

 You might expect a three-hour drama about an 18th century composer to be a pretty dry, homework-like affair.
 But oh no, 1984's Amadeus is a vibrant, exciting picture.
 The conflict between F. Murray Abraham and Tom Hulce runs deep.
 Think There Will Be Blood, but resonating on an even more profound level.
 Milos Forman adapts the original stage play with a lavish production, clearly expenses were not spared.
 Hulce gives a wild performance, but surrounded by first class players like Jeffrey Jones, Abraham and The Funhouse's Elizabeth Berridge, it all works magically.
 In either cut.

 Yes, I have to confess, I feel a little ambivalent on the director's cut issue.
 I don't feel the longer cut hurts the pacing any - what's an extra twenty minutes when you're already pushing three hours?
 You either have the attention span or you don't.
 And some of the added material is pretty good, like the bit with the dogs.
 It's all well done.
-But I can't really disagree with critics who say it demonizes Salieri too much, with the nude scene and all making him too lecherous, which is kind of off-message with Mozart's genius meant to be his downfall.
+But I can't really disagree with critics who say it demonizes Salieri too much, with the nude scene and all making him excessively lecherous, which is kind of off-message with Mozart's genius meant to be his downfall.
 And one or two scenes/ edits play a little better in the theatrical cut.
 But really, the movie's strengths are still at play in either version.
 Idealistically, I always think studios should err on the side of providing all the options, though, so any future release really ought to include both cuts, satisfying the filmmakers and their adherents and purists looking for the original theatrical experience.

-1) 1997 WB DVD; 2) 2002 WB DVD; 3) 2009 WB DVD; 4) 2009 WB BD.
+1) 1997 WB DVD; 2) 2002 WB DVD; 3) 2009 WB DVD;

 1) 2002 WB DVD; 2) 2009 WB BD.

-(This shot doesn't appear on the '97 and '09 TC DVDs.)
+(This shot doesn't appear on the '97 or '09 TC DVDs, nor the 2025 TC UHD.)

 Now, the 2-disc DVD and the BD have the same extras, while the 1997 and 2009 DVDs have nothing but the trailer, plus a music-only track that actually isn't on the other discs.
 The 2002 DVD and the BD have the trailer, but more importantly they have an audio commentary by Forman and writer Peter Shaffer.
 It's a good discussion that answers a lot of questions and does a good job filling the entire running time.
 Then there's an hour-long 'making of' documentary that talks to Forman, Shaffer, the producer, Hulce, Abraham, Berridge, Jones, Vincent Schiavelli, the music director, the AD, the production designer and choreographer.
 It covers some identical ground as the commentary, but otherwise it's excellent and absolutely enough.
-I'm not saying I wouldn't appreciate more good extras on another release, but honestly, this is all we really need.
+I'm not saying I wouldn't appreciate more good extras on another release, but honestly, we've got what we really need.

-16 comments:
+20 comments:

 1. Always has been a favorite since I saw it on VHS(!) in music appreciation in college.
 A 4K would be nice with the two cuts but the Blu upconverts really nicely on a 4k player and TV.
 Thanks for your review of this classic.
 One of the times the Academy actually got it right.